Josh-T1/MathNote/README.md

 pythagorean theorem proof
 }
 ```
-where the proof box is optional
-TODO: Make sections configurable and what happens if None is places inside?
+Any Tex file following the above syntactic rules will allow for the generation of flashcards-- my personal
+approach has been to define a `newtcbtheorem` environment for each section.
+All sections must be specified in the
+configuration file, for more details look [configuration](#configuration)

+## Course

+## Note

-# Configuration
+## Configuration
 Any directory under under the `note-path` (see config.json setup section) with a
 `course_info.json` file will be detected as course.

-## Config.json file setup
 Projection configurations must be set `MathNote/config.json` before the project
 us usable.
 - `note-path`: full path to directory containing math notes.
 It is assumed that
    all `courses` reside in the directory `{note-path}/{course (e.g math-445)}`.
-   Further more lectures if created manually must reside in the directory
+   Furthermore lectures-- if created manually must reside in the directory
-   `{note-path}/course_dir/lectures`.
+   `{note-path}/{course}/lectures/`.
 When using the CLI this is default
    behaviour.
-- `lecture-template`: path to latex template used for lectures (is this even
-  used?)

 - `main-template`: Full path to main file template.
 Main file refers to the file
   responsible for combining all lectures into one latex file.
 There is a default
-  template in `MathNote/templates`, however other templates can be specified
+  template in `MathNote/templates` (this is used by default), however other templates can be specified
-- `macros-path`: Full path to macros.tex file if relevant.
+- `macros-path`: Full path to macros.tex file, if relevant.
 This file specifies
   all user defined commands.
 - `macro-name`: List of names all commands defined in macros.tex where each name
   excluded backslash.
 Unfortunate there is no way to do this more dynamically at
-  the moment.** Check code for specific requirement regarding valid user
-  commands.
-There is currently no system to parse more complex commands and as a
-  result all commands following a different format must be removed prior to
-  using this package.

-- `font`: ** not sure
-- "`font-size`: ** not sure
-- `export-dpi`: **
-- `user-shortcuts-path`: **
-- `.data` : **

-#### Optional config
-1. `shorcutmanager-logging-config`: standard python logging config
-** defaults
-- `svg-gui-exec`: ** implement.
-Command to open vector graphics editor or path to executable responsible for opening editor.
-Inkscape a great open source vector graphics editor, alternatively you could use
-my other project [[]] if you want a faster minimalistic option.
-Note this
-project has not been finished and has several undesirable side effect and lacks
-basic options

-#### Drawing config
--
+  the moment.
+An example of this would be the command:

+- `section-names`: mapping between the section names and the shorthand versions used in tex files,
+    i.e [sectionName](#flashcard).
+For example one possible configuration would be
+    ```json
+    "section-names": {"DEFINITION": "defin", "THEOREM": "theo", "DERIVATION": "der", "PROOF": "pf", "COROLLARY": "corollary", "LEMMA": "lemma",
+    "PROPOSITION": "proposition"},
+    ```
+    where `defin` is the section name used in the Tex file.
+Note that the sections in bold are the only supported
+    sections, however by modifying the combo box options in the module gui/window, you may include the sections
+    of your choosing.